waferling/bakery-project/README.md

-## :memo: Bakery Management Application
+## :cake: Bakery Management Application

 A full-stack bakery management system application, complete with a data-driven dashboard, a product form, menu, and a user-friendly pink-and-green interface.